 To answer your specific questions, you should retain a DC federal embezzlement lawyer that has demonstrated success in defending against white collar criminal charges such as embezzlement.
 For a general review of the subject, however, you may feel free to refer to this page.

-In any criminal case, the government must establish each element of the crime of embezzlement beyond a reasonable doubt.
+In a criminal case, the government must establish each element of the crime of embezzlement beyond a reasonable doubt.
 The reasonable doubt standard is the highest burden of proof in the United States’ legal system.
-Beyond a reasonable doubt means that if there is any doubt that may affect a reasonable person’s belief that a defendant is guilty, then a judge or a jury must find the accused not guilty.
+Proving something beyond a reasonable doubt means that if there is any doubt that may affect a reasonable person’s belief that a defendant is guilty, then a judge or a jury must find the accused not guilty.

 Title 18, Chapter 31 of the U.S. Code enumerates some of the federal laws which prohibit embezzlement.
 As a DC federal embezzlement lawyer knows, these laws cover a variety of prohibited conduct, including situations where a government employee or a person with access to government property takes the property for their own gain.

 For example, a government contractor who wrongfully transports government materials from one place to another could be charged for embezzling property, as could an employee who works at the Federal Reserve Bank who wrongfully steals Federal Reserve funds.
 Another example of a scenario covered by Title 18, Chapter 31 would be where a medical insurance program administrator wrongly steals premiums paid by the company’s employees for his/her own use rather than purchasing the authorized insurance coverage.
-Other conduct prohibited by Title 18, Chapter 31, includes but is not limited to: